-Fudgy Chocolate Chip Brownies filled with toasted pecans are topped with a delicious cream cheese frosting.
-These are seriously THE BOMB!
+Chocolate Chip Brownies with Cream Cheese Frosting are filled with toasted pecans and topped with a delicious cream cheese frosting.

 I am on a brownie streak for some reason.
 Other than loving them myself, I have several people I’m sending care packages to and brownies are always a good call.
 Not as difficult to deliver as cake and not as delicate as cookies and well, who doesn’t LOVE chocolate?
 So while I have several to share, today it ‘s all about these Chocolate Chip Brownies with Cream Cheese Frosting!